 - Directives from the central banks to the commercial banks to increase their interest on the money being borrowed, to reduce their lending rates

-- Request the central bank to the commercial banks (the moral persuasion) to exercise control on their lending rates to help them curb inflation.
+- Request by the central bank to the commercial banks (the moral persuasion) to exercise control on their lending rates to help them curb inflation.

-These are the measures taken the govt. to influence the level of demand in the economy especially through taxation process controlling government expenditure.
+These are the measures taken by the govt. to influence the level of demand in the economy especially through taxation process controlling government expenditure.
 They include;

 - Reducing govt. spending.
 This reduces the amount of money reaching the consumers, which is likely to increase their purchasing powers, leading to inflation